How to sing, rap and beatbox - improvising

 - Learn about the different styles of improvisation including singing, rap and beatboxing.

-- Find out how Stromzy, Sarah Vaughan and Bobby McFerrin use improvisation in their music.
+- Find out how Stormzy, Sarah Vaughan and Bobby McFerrin use improvisation in their music.

 - Have a go at improvising your own song.

 Improvisation is creating music on the spot whilst playing an instrument or singing - it has not been planned or rehearsed.
 Usually, this will be responding to the style of music being played, and to other performers.

 Performers using the voice will often improvise on existing melodies in a piece of music.
 Sometimes vocalists will decorate a melody by adding extra notes to it or creating a new variation of the tune.

 Improvising in rap is often known as freestyle.
 This can happen with or without instrumental beats and the lyrics don’t have to start with a specific subject or structure.
 There are two types of freestyle:

 ‘Old-school’ freestyle, which involves rhymes that the rapper has already come up with, but doesn’t necessarily relate to any subject.

 The type of freestyling where the rapper makes up all of their lyrics on the spot, including all of the rhyming words and patterns.